 First, he advises being unconcerned with first impressions.
 Don’t be so eager to make an impression, in other words, that you neglect to be authentic.

 Second, remember the 99%/1% observation.
 Implicitly, don’t be concerned if certain networking activities seem like a waste of time.
-The yield is not always good.
+You may want to advance your networking at events by using things like Styrofoam Cups with Logo to get your name and brand out there in a simple and cost-effective way.
+But the yield is not always good.
 Focus on the conferences, meetings, and other networking events likely to be of use to you.

 Third, sleep through the conferences that happen from 4 to 8pm at events such as Davos.
 Implicitly, that advice is a time-focuser, and a reminder to find your own rhythm.
 If you need to refresh during networking events, do.